-This Behaviour Matters explores the importance of verbal skills in the classroom, reminding teachers that the way that they use their voice could be key to managing behaviour
+This Behavior Matters explores the importance of verbal skills in the classroom, reminding teachers that the way that they use their voice could be key to managing behavior

 Remember, control of your voice is not simply about regulating the volume.
 Pitch and tone play an equally important part.
 The challenge is to be aware of your voice and have the necessary skills to control it.

 For the majority of people, hearing their own voice on an audio recording is not a pleasant experience:

 “Oh no!
 I don’t sound like that, do I?”